 #6.
 I’m no Linux Admin, so cPanel is a huge PRO for me because I have had to manage multiple websites via CLI and it is not fun.
 I’d rather click and install than type commands. cPanel saves time and helps avoid human typo errors.

 #7.
-For some, it might matter that VULTR is a U.S. based company with their headquarters in Matawan, New Jersey.
+For some, it might matter that VULTR is a U.S.-based company with its headquarters in Matawan, New Jersey.